CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Global-Configuration.md

 ### `ParkingAI`

-This section describes configuration parameters that are used by the [Parking AI](Parking-AI.md).
+This section describes configuration parameters that are used by the [](Parking-AI.md).

 | Parameter                                | Range <br /> <sup>Type</sup> <br /> `Default`  | Notes                                                                                                                                                                                                                                                                                                    |
 |:-----------------------------------------|:----------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|